 5. Pathogenesis of diabetic retinopathy

-Researchers in the Department also interact with the larger visual science research community throughout Boston University.
+Researchers in the Department also interact with the larger visual science research community and clinical ophthalmologists throughout Boston University.
 The complementary skills of the research team allows for collaborative cross-disciplinary research projects to develop, and provides a valuable component to inform the clinical research efforts throughout the Department.
-Future expansion at the Massachusetts Lions Eye Research Lab will aim to recruit the most outstanding scientists and provide an environment that promotes research excellence that will lead to new understanding of and new treatments for vision-robbing diseases.
+The Massachusetts Lions Eye Research Laboratories recruit the most outstanding scientists and provide an environment that promotes research excellence that will lead to new understanding of and new treatments for vision threatening diseases.